 Unity Preparatory Charter School of Brooklyn (Unity) is an independent charter school that proudly serves the community of central Brooklyn in New York City.
-We are currently in our third year and serve 320 sixth, seventh and eighth graders and their families.
-Over the next four years, we will continue to grow one grade level per year until we reach full size in 2019 with approximately 700 students in grades 6-12.
+We are currently in our fourth year and serve 400 students in grades 6-9.
+Over the next three years, we will continue to grow one grade level per year until we reach full size in 2019 with approximately 700 students in grades 6-12.
 We look forward to the graduation of our founding class in the spring of 2020.

 Every day, the school community at Unity works as a team to empower our students.
 Though the scope of each staff member’s daily tasks and responsibilities is broad, we aim to align all elements of our work with the school’s mission: to empower students as scholars and citizens so that they may lead fulfilling academic, personal, and professional lives.
 This mission is the heart of our school, informing our choices and uniting our community under one shared purpose.